mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/vue_first_component/index.md

 You use `this` to access a component's props and other properties from inside data, as you may expect.
 We'll see an example of this shortly.

+> [!NOTE]
-> **Note:** Because of the way that `this` works in arrow functions (binding to the parent's context), you wouldn't be able to access any of the necessary attributes from inside `data` if you used an arrow function.
+> Because of the way that `this` works in arrow functions (binding to the parent's context), you wouldn't be able to access any of the necessary attributes from inside `data` if you used an arrow function.
 So don't use an arrow function for the `data` property.

 So let's add a `data` property to our `ToDoItem` component.
 This will return an object containing a single property that we'll call `isDone`, whose value is `this.done`.